joeedh/CppCoreGuidelines/CppCoreGuidelines.md

 * Warn on an overload set where the overloads have a common prefix of parameters (e.g., `f(int)`, `f(int, const string&)`, `f(int, const string&, double)`).
 (Note: Review this enforcement if it's too noisy in practice.)

-### <a name="Rf-reference-capture"></a>F.52: Prefer capturing by reference in lambdas that will be used locally, including passed to algorithms
+### <a name="Rf-reference-capture" tags="lambda"></a>F.52: Prefer capturing by reference in lambdas that will be used locally, including passed to algorithms

 ##### Reason